Online TEFL Course Login | International TEFL Academy

 as relaxing wall colors, background music, and artwork.

-People’s behaviors, actions, and practices, such as language, manners, customs, food, music, clothing, art, literature, and body language.
+People’s behaviors, actions, and practices, such as language, manners, customs, food, music, clothing, art, and literature.

 Synchronous Online Learning

 Classes that take place entirely online and have

 a component which requires the student and teacher to both be online at a

 specified time.
 Synchronous courses can include phone conferencing, video